WyattAlexander-001/Wyatt_Portfolio/README.md

 # [Project 1: Description](https://github.com/WyattAlexander-001/Covid_Analysis__Visual_Portfolio_Project_SQL)
 * Created a data analysis and visualization for Covid-19 infection rates and death percentages up to the date of 7/17/2021.
-* Data was gathered from "Our World in Data" Link: https://ourworldindata.org/covid-deaths
+* Data was gathered from "Our World in Data" link: https://ourworldindata.org/covid-deaths
 * Used SQL for analyzing data regarding infection rate and death percentages based on continent, and country.
 Table were created using Excel.
 Excel tables were then imported into Tableau for visualization.

 ![ ](https://github.com/WyattAlexander-001/Covid_Analysis__Visual_Portfolio_Project_SQL/blob/main/COVID_19_Portfolio_Project_7-17-2021/Tableau_Images/Final%20Dash.PNG)